 The detention lasts 30 minutes however Heads of Year and SLT can set detentions for one hour.
 Students are set work by the supervising adult.
-Most routine after-school detentions will work in this manner.
-Exceptional detentions as set out above in this policy will be implemented only with the specific authorisation of members of the Senior Management Team.
-Failure of a student to attend a school detention without prior permission from their Head of Year or a member of the SLT will result in a further sanction.
-Detentions should be served on the date set however they can be rearranged if absolutely necessary.
+Failure to attend after school detention without prior permission from their Head of Year or a member of the SLT will immediately result in a 1 hour detention.
+Repeated failure to attend detentions will result in students being sent to the reflection room.
+They will still need to complete their missed detentions.
+Detentions should always be served on the date set and can only be rearranged in extenuating circumstances.